benhmoore/LitePy/README.md

 ### Database Support

-LitePy currently supports SQLite (hence the name).
+PyLite currently supports SQLite (hence the name).

-## Why use LitePy?
+## Why use PyLite?
 A quick example.

 Consider a rudimentary system that maintains a database of authors and books for a library.
 An author may have written one book, multiple books, or none at all.
 We would like to be able to relate each book with an author.
 That way, we can ask the system for all books written by an author or for the author of a given book.
 Nice and simple, right?